CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![Resource groups are highlighted in the Azure services list.](media/1.203.png "Azure services")

-1. In the Azure Data Factory portal, switch to the **Monitor** tab, and then switch to the **Integration runtimes** tab to view existing integration runtimes in your data factory.
+1. In the Azure Data Factory portal, switch to the **Monitor** tab, and then select the **Integration runtimes** tab to view existing integration runtimes in your data factory.

    ![Resource groups are highlighted in the Azure services list.](media/1.205.png "Azure services")